Omaha people: Culture

 In pre-settlement times, the Omaha had an intricately developed social structure that was closely tied to the people's concept of an inseparable union between sky (male principle) and earth (female); it was part of their creation story and their view of the cosmos.
 This union was viewed as critical to perpetuation of all living forms and pervaded Omaha culture.
 The tribe was divided into two moieties or half-tribes, the Sky People (Insta'shunda) and the Earth People (Hon'gashenu), each led by a different hereditary chief, who inherited power from his father's line.

 Sky people were responsible for the tribe's spiritual needs and Earth people for the tribe's physical welfare.
 Each moiety was composed of five clans or gente, which also had differing responsibilities.
 Each gens had a hereditary chief, through the male lines, as the tribe had a patrilineal kinship system of descent and inheritance.
 Children were considered to be born to their father's clan.
 Individuals married persons from another gens, not within their own.

 The hereditary chiefs and clan structures still existed at the time the elders and chiefs negotiated with the United States to cede most of their land in Nebraska in exchange for protection and cash annuities.
 Only men born into hereditary lines through their fathers, or formally adopted by a male into the tribe, as Joseph LaFlesche (Iron Eye) was by the chief Big Elk in the 1840s, could become chiefs.
 Big Elk designated LaFlesche as his son and successor chief of the Weszinste.
 LaFlesche, a man of mixed race, was the last recognized head chief selected by the traditional ways, and he was the only chief with any European ancestry.
 He served for decades from 1853.

 Although whites considered Logan Fontenelle a chief, the Omaha did not.
 They used him as an interpreter; he was of mixed-race with a white father, so was considered white, as he had not been adopted by a man of the tribe.

 Today the Omaha host an annual pow wow.
 At the celebration, a committee elects the Omaha Pow Wow Princess.
 She serves as a representative in the community and a role model for younger children.

-In the rite of passage of the Omaha boys enter the wilderness alone they fast and pray and should they dream of a woman's burden- strap (a tool used to help carry things), they feel compelled to dress and live in every way live as women.
-Such men are known as mixugo.